 Or, if a Lowe’s is near your location, you can purchase their brand of chalk paint that can be tinted for over 40 different color options.

 And that’s it!

-Using chalk paint on mirror frames is simple, fun, and easy to do a quick makeover.
+Although there are numerous types of paint (like acrylic, latex, and alkyd oil paint), using chalk paint on mirror frames is simple, fun, and easy to do a quick makeover.